 4.2.7.6.
 Censure of Usurers

-Aristotle criticises those who act out their greed on a grand scale for being wicked (πονηροὺς) and unjust (ἀδίκους), which is somewhat less harsh than what he charges those who act out their greed on a small scale, as these he additionally labels ‘mean’ (ἀνελευθέρος), due to both the low level of profit which they receive, and their incessant pursuit of greed despite the reproach they receive.
+Aristotle criticises those who act out their greed on a grand scale for being wicked (πονηροὺς) and unjust (ἀδίκους), which is somewhat less harsh than what he charges those who act out their greed on a small scale, as these he additionally labels ‘mean’ (ἀνελευθέρους), due to both the low level of profit which they receive, and their incessant pursuit of greed despite the reproach they receive.
 The examples which Aristotle provides of those who follow such ‘mean trades’ notably include petty usurers (τοκισταὶ κατὰ μικρὰ), whom he lists alongside brothel-keepers and thieves.
 Millett asserts that Aristotle’s disparagement of usury in this passage is indicative of an opinion that was ‘outmoded’ and ‘badly out of touch with reality,’ however, he offers no more than an opinion by Grote in support of this assertion.
-Indeed, the idea that such disparagement of usury was anything but commonplace and very much en mode is contradicted by Millett’s own argument, later in the same book, demonstrates the abundance of negative depictions of usurers in popular writing spanning the time before, during and after Aristotle’s time, citing Aristophanes’ The Clouds, Antiphanes’ Neottis, Diogenes Laertius’ depiction of Menippus, Nicostratus’ Tokistes, and Alexis’ Tokistes Katapseudomenos (The Lying Usurer) – though the latter two are no longer extant, the title of the last is unambiguous in its negativity.
+Indeed, the idea that such disparagement of usury was anything but commonplace and very much en mode is contradicted by Millett’s own argument, later in the same book, which demonstrates the abundance of negative depictions of usurers in popular writing spanning the time before, during and after Aristotle’s time, citing Aristophanes’ The Clouds, Antiphanes’ Neottis, Diogenes Laertius’ depiction of Menippus, Nicostratus’ Tokistes, and Alexis’ Tokistes Katapseudomenos (The Lying Usurer) – though the latter two are no longer extant, the title of the last is unambiguous in its negativity.
 The wealth of literary evidence related to usury strongly indicates widespread use of the services provided by usurers, a point corroborated by Finley, and confirmed by Aristotle’s categorisation of money-lending as the second largest branch of commerce – a confirmation which I argue is indeed in keeping with the common view.
 The popularity of the services provided by usurers, does not, however, preclude the unpopularity of the usurers themselves, regarding which Aristotle goes so far as to describe them as ‘hated men.’

 4.2.7.6.1.
 Contrasting Reasons for Their Dislike